 4- Finish the residency visa process

-After submitting your application for the Abu Dhabi FreeLancer Visa, you’ll be given an entry permit.
-Once you get this permit (valid for 60 days from the issue date), you’ll have to undergo visa processes, like your medical test.
+You’ll be given an entry permit after applying for the Abu Dhabi FreeLancer Visa.
+Once you get this permit (valid 60 days from the issue date), you must undergo visa processes, like your medical test.
 Afterward, your residency visa will be approved and issued to you.

-Thanks to this wonderful initiative by the department of economic development, individuals that render specific services can contribute to the growing economic activities of the UAE while growing their freelance careers.
+Thanks to this wonderful initiative by the economic development department, individuals who render specific services can contribute to the growing economic activities of the UAE while growing their freelance careers.